Railroad Enamel

 Live Pictures

-with grey Saffiano strap
+with grey Saffiano strap and Top Grade movement

 The Basic Movement